dbc2201/GLAU_BCSC0002/Practice/Questions1.md

 ## Practice Questions Set 1 (Input & Output)

-Hint: Use the following statements -
+Hint: Use the following statements for taking input in a program-
 ```java
 import java.util.Scanner;  //   to import the Scanner class inside your program